CodePurble/linked-list/README.md

 ```
 All source files must be put in the `src` directory
 When compiling, manual linking of the header file is required.
-Use of a makefile is recommended
+Use of a makefile is recommended.
 For a better understanding of the usage of this library, check out the `test.c` program in the `src` directory.

 ## About